Avinashlimbu/Avinashlimbu/README.md

 # Hi there, I'm Avi 👋

 I’m a Digital Marketing Manager and Paid Media Expert with 5+ years of experience driving results for global brands.
-Passionate about blending marketing expertise with technology, I’m currently expanding my skills by learning JavaScript through the Odin Project.
+Passionate about blending marketing expertise with technology, I’m currently expanding my skills by learning JavaScript through [The Odin Project](https://www.theodinproject.com/)

 - 🎯 Experienced in managing large-scale paid media campaigns across Display, Video, OTT, and Social channels
 - 💻 Building websites and exploring web development as a hobby